1. Getting Included in the Indexes of Search Engines

 Option 2 - Natural Growth

-One example of this would be having you featured in a wedding photography article for a popular online resource.
+One example of piggy-backing would be having you site featured in a wedding photography article for a popular online resource.
 This example could be highlighting your most recent wedding photoshoot and would include a link to your site.
-When the Google web crawlers index the article on the already established site, they will locate your url and then start the process of crawling and indexing your site through more natural means.
+When the Google web crawlers index the article on the established article site, they will locate your url and then start the process of crawling and indexing your site through more natural means.

 To learn more about creating and building links to promote natural growth, check out this free resource offered by Moz: https://moz.com/beginners-guide-to-seo/growing-popularity-and-links